MicrosoftDocs/SupportArticles-docs/support/sql/connect/network-related-or-instance-specific-error-occurred-while-establishing-connection.md

    |Default instance|`tcp:<computer name>`|`tcp:ACCNT27`|
    |Named Instance|`tcp:<computer name/instance name>`|`tcp:ACCNT27\PAYROLL`|

 1. If you can connect by using shared memory but not TCP, you must fix the TCP problem.
 The most likely issue is that TCP isn't enabled.
-To enable TCP, see [Step 6: Verify the enabled protocols](#step-6-verify-the-enabled-protocols).
+To enable TCP, see [Step 6: Verify the enabled protocols on SQL Server](#step-6-verify-the-enabled-protocols-on-sql-server).
 1. If your goal is to connect by using an account other than an administrator account, once you can connect as an administrator, try the connection again to use the Windows Authentication login or the SQL Server Authentication login that the client application is using.

 ## Step 9: Test remote connection